 When it comes to new duffle coats, you have an almost endless choice of suppliers but none of them truly provides the real thing.
-Likely the closest imitation in terms of fabric and details comes from Gloverall – called Monty, it currently costs £325.
-They claim it is original but just the fact that they use a 90% wool and 10% PA blend proves that it is far from authentic.
+Likely the closest imitation regarding fabric and details comes from Gloverall – called Monty, it currently costs £325.
+They claim it is original, but just the fact that they use a 90% wool and 10% PA blend proves that it is far from authentic.
 The fabric comes from Italy and is not 34oz heavy as it used to be.
 The company likes to market their Monty as the “original” duffle coat despite the fact that the company was not founded until 1951, long after the inception of the naval duffle coat.
-If you can overlook this marketing transgression, and live with 10% nylon, it is the closest thing to the original and it comes in sizes that fit better than the real coats.
+If you can overlook this marketing transgression, and live with 10% nylon, it is the closest thing to the original, and it comes in sizes that fit better than the real coats.

 Another manufacturer that provides 100% Loden duffle coats is Schneiders Salzburg from Austria.
 In the US, they are not readily available, but in Europe they are widely available in haberdasheries.
 If you want a duffle coat with flap, LL Bean offers an 18oz version in wool and if you live in Germany, you should consider Ladage & Oelke in Hamburg, who have been offering this classic in various colors for years.

 If you do not concerned with absolute authenticity, there are a number of manufacturers that offers adapted designs of the duffle coat.
 They include Harnold Brook, which in fact used to make the real deal once upon a time but it seems like they were taken over by an Italian company recently.
 Japanese companies like Headporter Plus offer their version.
 A more fashion forward house, Comme des Garcons, is currently selling a Varsity duffle coat by Junya Watanabe for about €1000.
 Personally, I would stick with a more classic cut in a vivid color such as green, red or yellow, but each to his own.